Dawn Harper-Nelson

-Dawn Harper-Nelson (born May 13, 1984) is an American, retired track and field athlete who specializes in the 100-meter hurdles.
+Dawn Harper-Nelson (née Harper; born May 13, 1984) is an American, retired track and field athlete who specialized in the 100-meter hurdles.
 She was the gold medalist in the event at the 2008 Beijing Olympic Games and the silver medalist in the 2012 London Olympic Games and the 2017 World Championships.
 She was trained by Bob Kersee, husband of Jackie Joyner-Kersee.
 She is a member of the 2022 class of the UCLA Athletics Hall of Fame.

 High school and collegiate career

 In high school, Harper showed much promise in the sport by winning her first IHSA 2A state championship and breaking the Illinois state record in the 100 m hurdles her freshman year with a time of 14.03.
 In her freshman year, she also won the 300 m hurdles with a time of 42.70.
 Her sophomore year was met with much adversity when she tore her posterior cruciate ligament (PCL) and meniscus before the IHSA sectional meet.
 With a torn PCL and meniscus, Harper still earned a silver medal in the 100 m hurdles, but the discomfort moved her coach, Nino Fennoy, to scratch her from the 300 m hurdle finals.
 She broke her own Illinois state record in the 100 m hurdles her junior year with a time of 13.54.
 That record time still currently stands.
 Senior year Harper came back and defended her titles winning her third state final in the 100 m hurdles with a time of 13.82 and the 300 m hurdles.
 Harper graduated from East St. Louis Senior High as a 6-time IHSA state champion.

 During her time with the UCLA Bruins, Harper won the sprint hurdles at the US Junior Championships and at the Pan American Junior Athletics Championships.
 She received All-American honours twice at the 2004 NCAA Women's Outdoor Track and Field Championship, after coming eighth in the 100 m hurdles final and taking second place in the 4 × 100-meter relay.